MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 <!-- ====================================================================== -->
 ## Look up color coding

 Properties and property values of objects have different types and are colored accordingly.
-Each property has one of four types.
+Each property has one of four types:

 | Property Type | Description |
 |:--- |:--- |